 A Primer On Phase

-Before we get into the discourse on the phaser effect, it’s paramount that we understand what phase entails and how it affects audio signals.
+Before we get into the phaser effect discourse, it's paramount that we understand what phase entails and how it affects audio signals.

-Phase, in audio signals (and mathematics more generally), refers to the number of periods spanned by a variable of a periodic function.
+In audio signals (and mathematics more generally), phase refers to the number of periods spanned by a variable of a periodic function.
 It is defined as an angle and can be expressed in radians or degrees, though degrees are much more commonly used in audio.

 When discussing the phase of an audio signal waveform, we generally describe it with degrees.
 One full period of a waveform is defined as 360º.
-In repeating waveforms, such as those from an audio oscillator, the 360º will effectively restart the signal in a new period (denoted at 0º) and each multiple of 360º will mark a new period.
+In repeating waveforms, such as those from an audio oscillator, the 360º will effectively restart the signal in a new period (denoted at 0º).
+Each multiple of 360º will mark a new period.

 Sine waves, in audio, contain only the fundamental frequency and no partials/harmonics, making them the simplest audio signal to study.